 Watching ArPEP educators in action is a powerful reminder that passion and perseverance make a difference everyday.
 We are proud of the impact they are making on Arkansas schools!

-5 days ago, Jennifer McMahan
+about 2 months ago, Jennifer McMahan

 These three ladies have teamed up (with a little emotional support from Archie) to begin the work of establishing a common language for behavior expectations at Shirley Elementary.
 They will continue this work throughout the spring semester so they will be prepared as a staff to begin the 2026-2027 school year.
 We are so proud of their work, and it's only just beginning!

-7 days ago, Bethany Hill
+about 2 months ago, Bethany Hill

 Elementary and middle school counselors from the region recently met at Arch Ford to collaborate, network, and learn together.
 They had kid talks, shared ideas about mentoring and check in systems, and learned more about collaborative problem solving with students.